 Policies for use of alcohol in on-campus residences are described in the Residence Hall Handbook and Contract.

-Section IV: Group Use in a Public Area
+Section IV: Group Use of Alcohol in a Public Area

 - Individuals and groups eligible to apply for a permit include official students, employees, departments, or organizations of Augsburg College, and outside organizations or individuals who contract to use space at Augsburg.
 For all such requests, the individual or groups who will be hosting the event must be clearly identified, and are responsible for adhering to the Augsburg Alcohol Policy and ensuring the appropriate conduct of participants.